Biology

 What is Biology?

 The term "biology" is derived from the Greek words "bios," meaning life, and "logos," meaning study or science.
 Biology is defined as the study of living organisms, their origins, anatomy, morphology, physiology, behaviours, distribution, and evolution.
 Aristotle is known as the father of biology.
 According to the International Union for Conservation of Nature (IUCN), approximately 8.7 million species exist on Earth, but only 1.2 million have been scientifically described and cataloged.
 Biology is a broad and diverse field that encompasses many subdisciplines, including molecular biology, cell biology, anatomy and physiology, animal behavior, population biology, ecology, systematics, microbiology, virology, botany, and zoology and deals with all the physicochemical aspects of life.
-This article explains the definition of biology, branches of biology, important topics, history of biology, examples, and biology preparation for various competitive exams in 2025.
+This article explains the definition of biology, branches of biology, important concepts, history of biology, and examples.

 So, biology is a science concerned with studying life and living things including how they interact with the environment and other organisms.
 The origin, structure, function, evolution, development, distribution, and classification of all living things are studied under biology.
 It also explains the cellular and bacterial forms of life.
 New technology has helped us understand more about living things.
 For example, when scientists discovered viruses, it made them think about what it means to be alive.
 Modern biology explains the more complex forms and systems that support life.
 Biology is a constantly changing science; new developments, including genetic engineering and synthetic biology- change our notions of what life is and will be.